 The Bastille Day Festival in 2022

-The 2022 version of the Vancouver Bastille Day Festival is a return to more of what the event was like pre-pandemic, although it’s not taking place on Bastille Day itself.
+The 2022 version of the Vancouver Bastille Day Festival returned to more of what the event was like pre-pandemic, although it didn’t take place on Bastille Day itself.

 Vancouver’s French community celebrates Bastille Day with a festival at the Roundhouse Community Centre.
 Vendors sell French products and food at the event.
 There are also family-friendly activities as well as live music, entertainment and a raffle.
 For adults, there is also a beer garden that sells French wine.

-Also taking place at the festival is a classic car show beginning at 2:00 pm.
+Also taking place at the festival is a classic car show that begins around 2:00 pm.
 There are some parked in the plaza outside the Roundhouse and others along the waterfront.
 Like with the rest of the festival there is no cost to check out the variety of old vehicles.
-The festival ends at 6:00 pm.
+The festival wraps up at around 6:00 pm.

 2022 Festival Entertainment

 To accompany the food, drinks and activities the festival also has a series of live performances.
-They take place on an outdoor stage from 11:00 am to 6:00 pm.
-The 2022 schedule is as follows:
+In 2022 they took place on an outdoor stage from 11:00 am to 6:00 pm.
+The 2022 schedule was as follows: